 In addition, the U.S. Federal government and other U.S. state and foreign governments are considering and may adopt tax reform measures that significantly increase our worldwide tax liabilities.
-The U.S. Congress, the Organization for Economic Co-operation and Development and other government agencies in countries where we and our affiliates operate have focused on issues related to the taxation of multinational corporations, including, for example, in the area of "base erosion and profit shifting," where payments are made between affiliates from a jurisdiction with high tax rates to a jurisdiction with lower tax rates.
-We established operations in Ireland in 2013 and Ireland tax authorities announced changes to the treatment of non-resident Irish entities.
-The changes are not expected to impact existing non-resident Irish entities, such as ours, until after December 31, 2020.
-These changes and other prospective changes in the U.S. and other countries in which we and our affiliates operate could increase our effective tax rate, and harm our financial position and results of operations.
+The U.S. Congress, the Organization for Economic Co-operation and Development and other government agencies have focused on issues related to the taxation of multinational corporations, including, in the area of "base erosion and profit shifting," where payments are made from affiliates in jurisdictions with high tax rates to affiliates in jurisdictions with lower tax rates.
+It is possible that these reform measures could increase our effective tax rate and harm our financial position and results of operations over the next several years.